Snowb1ind/ppm_mon_draft/README.md

 TWITCH_CHANNEL: '#lirik'
 ```

-After that you can run the app using this comand:
+After that you can run the app using this command:

 `docker-compose up` **Requires [docker-compose](https://docs.docker.com/compose/) installed.*

-Prometheus now accesible at [localhost:9090](http://localhost:9090).
+Prometheus now accessible at [localhost:9090](http://localhost:9090).

 ## Optional configuration

 * You can enable Grafana just by uncommenting these rows and accessing [localhost:3000](http://localhost:3000).
-It is provisioned and have example vusialization and prometheus datasource.
+It is provisioned and have example visualization and prometheus datasource.

   * ```yaml
-        # Uncomment to enable grafana
         # grafana:
         #   image: grafana/grafana
         #   depends_on: